Sri Lanka

 Galle Fort

-Sitting on an isthmus nudging into the Indian Ocean, Galle Fort lies at the most south-westerly point of the island once known as Serendip.
-(Whence the term 'serendipity' originated).
+Galle Fort sits on an isthmus poking into the Indian Ocean, protruding off the south-westerly corner of the island once known, appropriately, as Serendip.
+From where the term 'serendipity' took its meaning.

-Taprobane, Simhalan, Ceylon, Eelam … the country has had more names than I’ve had egg hoppers.
-(Well … not quite).
+Taprobane, Simhalan, Ceylon, Eelam … the country has since had more names than I’ve had egg hoppers.
+(Well … almost).

 The egg hopper, by the way, is Reason #3 in its own right to visit Sri Lanka.
-Picture your breakfast curry of choice, served in a bowl-shaped pancake, complete with baveuse egg nestled at the bottom.
-Cut into the yoke and marvel as liquid gold mingles with your spicy feast!
+Picture a bowl-shaped pancake, with a baveuse egg sitting at the bottom.
+Into this goes your breakfast curry of choice, along with a cooling coconut sambal.
+Cut the yoke and marvel as liquid gold mingles with your spicy feast!

 But don’t.